JetBrains/projector-installer/README.md

 (tested on OpenBSD 6.8):

 - it is expected, that filesets xbase, xfont, xserv and xshare are already installed in your system.
-If not add them as described here: https://www.openbsd.org/faq/faq4.html#FilesNeeded
+If it is not so add them as described here: https://www.openbsd.org/faq/faq4.html#FilesNeeded

 - install python 3.7 or later: